laurencedawson/sync-for-reddit/changelog/development.md

 - Added "copy code block" buttons after code blocks in comments / selftext
 - Added a popup for Dev users to come join the Discord!
 - Ehnanced autoplay.
 Grab higher quality autoplay videos with audio for Gfycat &amp; Redgifs ([#827](https://github.com/laurencedawson/sync-for-reddit/issues/827))
+- Replaced the broken official YouTube player app for a new one ([#1433](https://github.com/laurencedawson/sync-for-reddit/issues/1433))
+-

 ## Changes
 - YouTube link handling is now off by default due to an update from YouTube breaking the player